mendix/docs-site-test/content/en/docs/refguide/modeling/pages/input-widgets/drop-down.md

 This differs from the [On change](#on-change) property in that the event will always be triggered, even if the value has not been changed.

-{{% snippet file="/static/_includes/refguide/events-section-link.md" %}}
+{{% snippet file="refguide/events-section-link.md" %}}

 ### 2.6 General Section{#general}

 #### 2.6.1 Empty Option Caption

 Empty option caption is the text that is shown for the empty option in the drop-down shown to the end-user.
 This is a translatable text.
-For more details, see [Language Menu](translatable-texts).
+For more details, see [Language Menu](/refguide/translatable-texts/).

 Adding a caption for the empty option improves the user experience of your application.
 It also helps end-users using a screen-reader to operate the application easily.